 Anyone who is isolating or has confirmed COVID-19 virus, and due to this is unable to pay their council tax, will need to contact us to let us know.
 Please email email@example.com including your Council Tax account number, explaining your situation, and the team will reply.

-Cruise ships are returning to their home ports, as a result of the COVID-19 pandemic, so that passengers can disembark to return to their homes.
+Cruise ships are returning to appropriate ports, as a result of the COVID-19 pandemic, so that passengers can disembark to return to their homes.

 Those ships will not be setting sail until further notice, so the ship will be used to ensure crew on board are accommodated.
-The ship requires power to run safely for the remaining crew on board.
+The ships require power to run safely for the remaining crew on board.
 As this is an evolving situation, you can contact the Associated British Ports team for the latest information.

 Associated British Ports have informed us that ships may remain in port for some time and crew may be accommodated on board during this period.
 Vessels that are alongside will be running minimal power generation systems to operate essential services for crew welfare.